Challenging the boundaries of manufacturing

 The MTC is an open access centre.
 We provide a flexible approach to working with companies of all sizes from SMEs to Tier 1s and large OEMs supplemented by a membership scheme which creates a collaborative research programme.

-Productiv, the advanced automotive engineering company, has become the 60th member of the pioneering Manufacturing Technology Centre
+A world leader in form and roughness measurement and metrology has become the latest member of the pioneering Manufacturing Technology Centre in Coventry.

 BBC Technology News Feed: www.bbc.co.uk/news/technology/

 - BBC: Google quizzed over deleted links

 - BBC: Facebook reports surge in profits

 - BBC: Porn filter shunned by UK net users

 - BBC: YouTube star sued in copyright case